 A cat quilt block is always popular among quilters, as they are a very popular theme to be used in quilts.
 Almost every quilting shop I have been to has a cat quilt (usually more than one) displayed on their wall and quite a few cat patterns as well.

-I must admit I have made a beautiful block of the month cat quilt called 'Purrfect Day Out'.
+I must admit I have made a beautiful cat quilt block of the month quilt called 'Purrfect Day Out'.
 I saw it on display at a quilt shop and just had to make it!!

 The free patterns below are of cat blocks both pieced and appliquéd.
 Some of the blocks would look fantastic sitting on the sill of an attic window quilt.